slurmulon/bach/README.md

 Because `warble` supports references, it requires a mechanism for specifying which data should be used for playing the track.
 You can think of `Play` as your main method or default export.

-In other words, you need to tell it which values should be made available to the `warble` interpreter.
+In other words, you need to tell it which values should ultimately be made available to the `warble` interpreter.

 Any `Elements` that aren't being referenced or used by the value exported with `!Play` will be **ignored** during compilation.